hwalters361/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+I think we would get a merge conflict because the content of process_movie_data.py is different in top_ten than in top_N.
+We would get a merge conflict error.

+Since both branches have different changes (the top_ten branch has modifications for the top ten movies, and the test branch has changes for questions and answers), there is a potential for merge conflicts.
+If Git cannot automatically resolve these conflicts, it will require manual intervention to resolve them.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?